Upcoming release, non-fiction:

 On the Ragged Edge of Medicine by Patricia Kullberg, MD, MPH

-Available Spring 2017 – Oregon State University Press
+Available March 2017 – Oregon State University Press

 Available Now, historical fiction: